MightyCall Mobile MightyCall Mobile AppGoogle Play

 • Baseline VoIP Features: Does the service have the tools you need?
 Does it have things like an auto attendant?
 If not, keep on looking elsewhere.

-• Cloud-Based or On-Premises System: Is the system based in the cloud – meaning you can access it from anywhere – or is it an older system, based around a physical box?
+• Cloud-based or on-premises system: Is the system based in the cloud – meaning you can access it from anywhere – or is it an older system, based around a physical box?
 If it is the latter, that can be more expensive and can require technicians to fix.

-• Make Sure Remote Workers Are Up to Speed: Do your employees know how everything works?
+• Make sure remote workers are up to speed: Do your employees know how everything works?
 Have they worked with this system before, or have they never even worked remotely?
 How difficult will it be to train them?

-• Provide Your Workers with Convenience: Making calls all day can be stressful enough.
+• Provide your workers with convenience: Making calls all day can be stressful enough.
 Don’t add to that stress for your agents by providing them with difficult-to-use software.

 Key features to look for in Canadian VoIP providers

 2. Auto attendant: Up there with call recording is this crucial feature.
 Without this feature, you simply are not getting the best for your small business.
-This feature helps you to organize your callers without having had to even speak to any of them.
+This feature helps you to organize your callers without having to speak to any of them.

 5. Real-time analytics: Always know what is happening in your business.
 Find out when calls are being made, when they are being missed, who is making them, and more.

-6. Call whisper: Being able to speak to your agents without the person on the other end knowing can be a big boon when it comes to training new agents.
+6. Call whisper: Being able to speak to your agents without the other person knowing can be a big boon for training new agents.

 How much does a VoIP provider in Canada cost?

-MightyCall’s prices are on the lower side, with the lowest tier starting at only $15 a month.
+MightyCall’s prices are on the lower side, with the lowest tier starting at only $25 a month.

 With a VoIP phone in Canada, be present from Newfoundland and Labrador to Yukon